frankc60/clrlg/README.md

 Improve the standard console.log output by adding Color Logging, timers and timestamps.
 High performance and Easy to Setup and Use.

+## Features

+* Color Output.
+* Incorporate a timer.
+* Prefix logging with a timestamp.
+* Supply a callback to be run once logging is done.

 ## Getting Started